paularlott/cli/docs/configuration_files.md

 }
 ```

-The `ConfigPath` field on the `Flag` struct can be used to specify the path to data within the configuration file.
+The `ConfigPath` field on the `Flag` struct is used to specify the path to data within the configuration file.
 Where multiple paths are specified, the first one found will be used.
 In the above example `server.listen` will use the `listen` value from the `server` section of the configuration file.

 ```toml
 [server]